13 Awesome Things to do in Gozo (Travel Guide)

 A famous delicacy all over Gozo and the rest of the country is pastizzi, a savoury pastry that is comparable to an empanada or a calzone.
 The dish is made from the most simple ingredients like ricotta cheese and curried peas but leaves a memorable taste that will leave you wanting more.

-Where to sleep in Gozo
+Where to stay in Gozo

 Our choice was The Duke Boutique Hotel located in Victoria.
 It’s a great hotel situated just 10-15 minutes from the beaches and the port via car.
 There are restaurants, bars and malls all around Victoria.
 The views from our room to the citadel were amazing!
 The breakfast is tasty, the staff are friendly and helpful especially with giving directions and tips on places to visit around Gozo.